Floft/PKGBUILDs/README.md

 PKGBUILDs
 =========
 This is where I create, test, and maintain [AUR](https://aur.archlinux.org) packages.
-Before using any of them, please check to see if the package is in the AUR.
-You might as well use that one if it's there.
+The submodules are the ones that are actually in the AUR, so grab them from there.